One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 4. Let yourself grieve the loss

 Letting go and grieving the loss of the relationship is the hardest part.
-Some call this stage “the lament” A lament is to mourn what we lost, grieve what will never be, and let go of the story we’ve been clinging to.
+Some call this stage “the lament.”
+A lament is to mourn what we lost, grieve what will never be, and let go of the story we’ve been clinging to.
 Hanging onto our suffering does not prove our love for her!
-I’ve found self-love meditations to be very healing during this stage along with doing shadow work.
+I’ve found self-love meditations to be very healing during this stage, along with doing shadow work.
 It’s important to build a support system during this time, preferably with men who understand your pain and can empathize with how it feels.

 Your Personal Guide To Heal A Broken Heart

-Acceptance is the only path to having a meaningful, happy life even when life hands us lemons.
+Acceptance is the only path to having a meaningful, happy life, even when life hands us lemons.

 Once we reach acceptance, we can look forward and create a new chapter that’s BETTER than the one we just closed.